Guthalungra, Queensland: Economy

 Guthalungra is predominantly an agricultural area, mostly grazing with some crop production.
 Pacific Reef Fisheries operate the Guthalungra Prawn Farm near the mouth of the Elliot River.
-The company uses the farm as a hatchery for black tiger prawns (Penaeus monodon) and a place to conduct their breeding program.
+The company uses the prawn farm as a hatchery for black tiger prawns (Penaeus monodon) and a place to conduct their breeding program.
 The prawns are then raised for harvest and processing at the company's 93 hectare facility at Ayr.

+Education

+There are no schools in Guthalungra.
+The nearest government primary schools are Gumlu State School in neighbouring Gumlu to the west and Merinda State School in Merinda in neighbouring Bowen to the east.
+The nearest government secondary schools are Home Hill State High School in Home Hill to the north-west and Bowen State High School in neighbouring Bowen to the east.
+The south-west of Gurthalungra is not nearby either of these secondary schools, so distance education and boarding school would be other options.
+There are also Catholic schools in Home Hill and Bowen.

+Attractions

+Nobbies Lookout is a tourist attraction (19.8703°S 147.8123°E).